The Graded Classification Conjecture holds for graphs with disjoint cycles: 2-S-NE graphs

-For example, let $E$ be the first graph below.
-As $E$ has only one feasible vertex, the canonical form is unique up to a graph isomorphism.
-The second graph is $E_{\can\quot}$ and $E_{\can}.$

-Let $E_0, E,$ and $F$ be three graphs below in that order.
-Both $v_0$ and $v_1$ are feasible vertices of $E_0$ and both $E$ and $F$ are canonical forms of $E_0.$
+For example, let $E, E_0,$ and $E_1$ be three graphs below in that order.
+Both $E_0$ and $E_1$ are canonical forms of $E.$

-Note that $E$ is obtained by moving the $00$-exit and $F$ by moving both $10$-exits.
-A graded $*$-isomorphism of the algebras of $E$ and $F$ can be obtained by composing the inverse of the moves $E_0\to E$ with the moves $E_0\to F.$ We generalize this observation in the following lemma whose proof is contained in its statement.
+Note that $E_0$ is obtained by moving both $10$-exits and $E_1$ is obtained by moving the $00$-exit.
+A graded $*$-isomorphism of the algebras of $E_0$ and $E_1$ can be obtained by composing the inverse of the moves $E\to E_0$ with the moves $E\to E_1.$ We generalize this observation in the following lemma whose proof is contained in its statement.